StableBet

 Supreme Novices' Hurdle: Old Park Star

 Old Park Star justified favouritism in the Supreme, winning tidily from a well-fancied Irish rival.
-The form looks solid for a novice hurdle — he could be a big player over fences next season.
+The form looks solid for a novice hurdle.
+He could be a big player over fences next season.

 Arkle Challenge Trophy: Kargese